matth1eumartin/Inf1A-FP-Comp/README.md

 	> stack update
 	> stack install gloss

-Note - while personally installing Gloss on Windows 10, I found an issue relating to freeglut.
-This can be solved by following the steps in the first answer to this question on stackoverflow (https://stackoverflow.com/questions/8956387/cant-get-freeglut-to-work-with-haskell-on-windows)
+N.B - while personally installing Gloss on Windows 10, I found an issue relating to freeglut.
+This can be solved by following the steps detailed in the first answer to this question on stackoverflow (https://stackoverflow.com/questions/8956387/cant-get-freeglut-to-work-with-haskell-on-windows)

 Running the program
 - this program can be run by opening the command line and typing